Chip-Biscuit/The-Amazing-Spider-Man-PC-Fix/README.md

 # Instructions

-Go to releases and download the latest TheAmazingSpiderMan.zip, extract the ASM-1-FPS-Patcher.exe, d3d9.dll and d3d9.ini files into your game folder next to the Game.exe file and you are good to go!
+Go to releases and download the latest TheAmazingSpiderMan.zip, extract d3d9.dll and d3d9.ini files into your game folder next to the Game.exe file and you are good to go!
 You can edit the settings you wish to use in the d3d9.ini file.

 # Resolution/Aspect Ratio